Bryant Furnace Code 31: Meaning And Easy Fixes

 2. Adjust or Replace the Pressure Switch

-- Turn off the furnace and disconnect its power supply.
+• Turn off the furnace and disconnect the power supply.

-- Turn off the furnace and inspect the vent pipes for obstructions.
+• Turn off the furnace and inspect the pipes.

-- Use a vacuum or brush to remove any debris or buildup.
+• Use a vacuum or brush to remove any debris or buildup inside the pipes.

 4. Repair or Replace the Ignition System

-- Inspect the igniter, gas valve, and flame sensor for faults.
+• Inspect all ignition components, including the igniter, gas valve, and flame sensor.

 Preventive Maintenance Tips to Avoid Bryant Furnace Code 31